SparkyTruck/deepmd-jax/README.md

 trajectory = sim.run(100000)           # Run for 100,000 steps
 ```

-Again, check the `Simulate` class for possible additional arguments.
+Again, check the `Simulate` class for additional arguments and methods.

 ### Precision Settings